w3f/Grants-Program/Grant Application - Reference blockchain system.md

 ## Development Status :open_book:

 **Definition**
-Our reference system is a smart contract standard on blockchain that records the reference relationship between new work and the old work it based on like file or program.
-By referring to the old work, anyone can create their new work by connecting, improving and changing the old work freely.
-The earnings of the new work will be tracked and shared with the referred old work based on their reference relationship.
+Our reference system is a smart contract standard on blockchain that records the reference relationship between new work and the old work it‘s based on.
+By referring to the old work, anyone can create their new work by freely connecting, changing and improving the referred work.
+The earnings of the new work will be tracked and shared with the old work it refers to according to their reference relationship.

+The **work** in our system ideally could be any kind of digital item including digital file in bytes, program providing online service, and resources like computation, storage and network.
+It could be fine-grained like an idea, concept or action.
+It could also cover on chain and off chain objects.
+However for simplicity, in this paper we limit the work within on-chain smart contracts providing Web3 online service as DApp with internal network resources of users and service providers.
+The people working on developing and improving the smart contract of DApps are called service managers.

 ![img](https://github.com/hoho-yin/Grants-Program/blob/hoho-yin-patch-1/details.png)

 **Functions**
-1. Anyone can refer their new work to any old work to establish the reference relationship if their new work are based on the old work
+1.Anyone can refer their new work to any other existing work to establish the reference relationship when their new work is based on the referred work

-2. By referring to the old work, anyone can freely connect, combine and change the old work to create their new work
+2.By referring to the old work, anyone can freely connect, combine and change the old work to create their new work

-3. Anyone can invest any work and get the shares of the work, and can pay for any work when using the work
-4. The earnings of the new work including purchase and investment will be distributed among all its referred old work, and redistributed in each work among all stakeholders according to their shares proportionally
+3.The earnings of the new work including usage and investment will be distributed with all its referred old work according to their distribution scheme

 ![img](https://github.com/hoho-yin/Grants-Program/blob/hoho-yin-patch-1/deliverables.png)